-- protecting children from maltreatment; - preventing impairment of children's health or development; - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; - undertaking that role so as to enable those children to have optimum life chances and to enter adulthood successfully.
+- providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes."

 This policy applies, but is not limited to, all staff, students, guests and visitors or anyone working in, or on behalf of, an AISL managed school.
+For Harrow Hengqin the policy applies for all students studying at our school including those who have had their 18th birthday.